 Merchandise that has become damaged or inoperative because of ordinary wear, misuse, cold, heat, rain, excessive humidity, freeze damage, use of improper chemicals, negligence, accident, failure to operate the product in accordance with the instructions provided in the Owner's Manual(s) supplied with the product, improper maintenance, the use of accessories or attachments not recommended by All-Power America, or unauthorized repair or alterations.

-• Repair and transportation costs of merchandise determine not to be defective.
+Repair and transportation costs of merchandise determined not to be defective.
+Costs associated with assembly, required oil, adjustments or other installation and start-up costs.